Qatar: Sport

 The Guardian, a British national daily newspaper, produced a short documentary named "Abuse and exploitation of migrant workers preparing emirate for 2022".
-A 2014 investigation by The Guardian reports that migrant workers who have been constructing luxurious offices for the organisers of the 2022 World Cup have not been paid in over a year, and are now "working illegally from cockroach-infested lodgings."
+A 2014 investigation by The Guardian reported that migrant workers who had been constructing luxurious offices for the organisers of the 2022 World Cup had not been paid in over a year, and were now "working illegally from cockroach-infested lodgings".
 For 2014, Nepalese migrants involved in constructing infrastructure for the 2022 World Cup died at a rate of one every two days.
-The Qatar 2022 organising committee have responded to various allegations by claiming that hosting the World Cup in Qatar would act as a "catalyst for change" in the region.
-According to a February 2021 article in The Guardian, some 6,500 migrant construction workers have died.

-However, the World Cup in Qatar has been the most expensive World Cup in history and has many modern technologies, and people have expressed their satisfaction with hosting Qatar.
+The Qatar 2022 organising committee responded to various allegations by claiming that hosting the World Cup in Qatar would act as a "catalyst for change" in the region.
+According to a February 2021 article in The Guardian, some 6,500 migrant construction workers had died.
+However, the World Cup in Qatar was the most expensive in the competition's history and had many modern technologies, with many expressing their satisfaction with the country's handling of the tournament.

 Qatar was estimated to host a football fanbase of 1.6 million for the 2022 FIFA World Cup.
 However, the construction work in country was expected to only take the available 37,000 hotel rooms to 70,000 by the end of 2021.
-In December 2019, the Qatari World Cup officials approached the organizers of the Glastonbury Festival in England and the Coachella Festival in the US, to plan huge desert campsites for thousands of football fans.
+In December 2019, the Qatari World Cup officials approached the organisers of the Glastonbury Festival in England and the Coachella Festival in the United States, to plan huge desert campsites for thousands of football fans.
 The World Cup campsites on the outskirts were reported to have licensed bars, restaurants, entertainment and washing facilities.
 Moreover, two cruise ships were also reserved as temporary floating accommodations for nearly 40,000 people during the tournament.

 Though football is the most popular sport, other team sports have experienced considerable success at senior level.
 In 2015, the national handball team emerged as runners-up to France in the World Men's Handball Championship as hosts, however the tournament was marred by numerous controversies regarding the host nation and its team.
 Further, in 2014, Qatar won the world championship in men's 3x3 basketball.